laukor/IPA_identification/README.md

 **Context**

 The IPA programme was established in 2002 to identify and protect a network of best sites for plant conservation in the world.
 These are identified according to [globally consistent criteria](https://link.springer.com/article/10.1007/s10531-017-1336-6) based on the presence of A. threatened species, B. botanical richness and C. threatened habitats, usually identified at the national level.
+In this study, the criteria and thresholds applied were primarily based on the Colombian methodology for IPA identification.